autogluon/autogluon-bench/README.md

 agbench run /path/to/cloud_config_file
 ```

-This command automatically sets up an AWS Batch environment using instance specifications defined in the `cloud_config_file`.
+This command automatically sets up an AWS Batch environment using instance specifications defined in the [cloud config files](https://github.com/autogluon/autogluon-bench/tree/master/sample_configs).
 It also creates a lambda function named with your chosen `LAMBDA_FUNCTION_NAME`.
 This lambda function is automatically invoked with the cloud config file you provided, submitting multiple AWS Batch jobs to the job queue (named with the `PREFIX` you provided).

 In order for the Lambda function to submit multiple jobs simultaneously, you need to specify a list of values for each module-specific key.
 Each combination of configurations is saved and uploaded to your specified `METRICS_BUCKET` in S3, stored under `S3://{METRICS_BUCKET}/configs/{BENCHMARK_NAME}_{timestamp}/{BENCHMARK_NAME}_split_{UID}.yaml`.
 Here, `UID` is a unique ID assigned to the split.